layumi/Person_reID_baseline_pytorch/tutorial/README.md

 print(model)
 ```

 But we need to modify the networks a little bit.
 There are 751 classes (different people) in Market-1501, which is different with 1,000 classes in ImageNet.
-So here we change the model to use our classifier.
+So here we have changed the model to use our classifier (I have modified it for you, so you do not need to modify the code.
+Please just take a look).

 ```python
 import torch